MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/expressions.md

 ### Jagged Arrays

-A jagged array, sometimes called an "array of arrays", is an array whose elements are arrays.
+A jagged array, sometimes called an "array of arrays," is an array whose elements are arrays.
 The elements of a jagged array can be of different sizes.
 The following example shows how to declare and initialize a jagged array representing a multiplication table.